ncsa/MayomicsVC/README.md

 * Maintainability:
     * Can edit modules without breaking the rest of the workflow
     * Modules like QC and user notification, which serve as plug-ins for other modules, can be changed without updating multiple places       in the workflow
-The sections below explain in detial the implementation and benefits of our approach.
+The sections below explain in detail the implementation and benefits of our approach.
 </details>

 <details>